nasuni-labs/nasuni-api-utilities/README.md

 **Name**: SetAutoCache.ps1

 ## Set Global File Lock and Mode for a Path
 This script uses the NMC API to set Global File Lock and mode for the specified path.
-Since GFL cannot be set while snapshots are running, the script includes retry delay and retry limit that will automatically retry setting GFL.
+Since GFL cannot be set while snapshots are running, the script includes a retry delay and retry limit that will automatically retry setting GFL.
 The script will return an error when setting GFL if the path is invalid (paths are case sensitive.\
 **NMC API Endpoint Used**: [Enable GFL on a Path](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1global-lock-folders~1/post/#tag/Volumes/paths/~1volumes~1{volume_guid}~1global-lock-folders~1/post) \
 **Required Inputs**: NMC hostname, username, password, volume_guid, path, mode, RetryLimit, RetryDelay.\
 **Compatibility**: Nasuni 8.5 or higher required\